-On March 11, 2020, the World Health Organization declared the outbreak of a coronavirus (COVID-19) a pandemic (see "COVID-19 (Business Disruption Risk)").
-Economic and legislative uncertainties have arisen due to the Pandemic which could negatively impact the finances and operations of THDA.
+See "BUSINESS DISRUPTION RISKS; COVID-19; CYBERSECURITY" herein.
+Economic and legislative uncertainties have arisen due to the COVID-19 Pandemic which could negatively impact the finances and operations of THDA.
 The scope of such potential impact is unknown at this time.